A businessman checks into a hotel, but when he returns from dinner, his roomâand all trace of him ever staying thereâhas disappeared.

 Alistair Graves

-Or maybe, just maybe,
+Or maybe, just maybe, some places are meant to be forgotten.

 Alistair Graves